vitorhugojapa/zenread/readme.txt

 A strong mind reads it focused
 Knowledge as it is”

-I hope that you enjoy using it as I ejoyed designing it.
+I hope that you enjoy using it as I enjoyed designing it.

-Contact me and give some feedback or share a Haiku about it with www.twitter.com/vitorhugojapa 👍
+Contact me and give some feedback or share a Haiku about it with www.twitter.com/vitorheinzen 👍

 ———